 For a moment there, I forgot how to be me.
 I forgot what to do and how to think.
 I forgot, even, how to move.
 Some of this was a hangover from quarantine when my natural inclination to stare out the window was encouraged.
-Some of it, though, came into focus when I started posting the Flow Materials.
+Some of it, though, came into focus when I started posting The Flow Journals.

-It was just what I’d feared might happen when I exposed these transmissions to the light of day.
-I feared that I’d feel very special - and not in a good way.
-I feared I’d feel special as in, ‘other’ - a freakish, weirdo who talks with invisible friends.
-That kind of ‘special.’
-I feared that I’d feel special as in, elevated, full of herself.
-And that feeling that kind of special might make me forget that I actually AM special, but in that good way that all of us are special: unique, with our own wisdom and gifts to share.
+It was just what I’d feared might happen when I exposed these transmissions to public scrutiny, that I would be exposed, a freakish, a weirdo who talks with invisible friends.
+I feared, also, that I’d feel very special as in, elevated, full of my self and that this feeling might cause me to forget that I actually AM special in that good way that all of us are special: unique, with our own wisdom and gifts to share.

+My other projects were also stalled.
 I wrote and launched a new workshop.
+Bounce. back at the window.
+I started a different project, cleared my calendar and committed to sitting at my desk every day.
 Bounce.
-I cancelled the workshop and started a different project.
 Bounce.
-I cleared my calendar and committed to sitting at my desk every day.
 Bounce.
-Every day.

 Finally, I gave up.
 I stopped trying to DO anything.
 Which was when something started doing itself - through me.
 And even though there was nothing I could point to and say, Hey!
 Look at that! so very much was going on below the surface.

-During times like this, the liminal carouses with the numinous.
+At times like these, the liminal carouses with the numinous.
 For me, it was a time of dreaming.